-Prosecutor: No evidence court asked to release informant
+Prosecutor: No evidence court asked for informant’s release

 DETROIT (AP) - A prosecutor said Thursday that his office has found no evidence that a federal agency asked a judge to release a police informant months before he was charged in two Detroit-area slayings and named a suspect in at least four others.

-A U.S. District Court spokesman told The Detroit News earlier this week that Kenyel Brown, 40, was released “at the behest of a federal law enforcement agency.”
+A U.S. District Court spokesman told The Detroit News this week that Kenyel Brown, 40, was released “at the behest of a federal law enforcement agency.”
 The agency was not named.

 On Wednesday, U.S. Attorney Matthew Schneider said his office would work to get to the bottom of the matter.